Dharam Yudh Morcha: Rajiv-Longowal Accord

+Longowal assassination

 While Longowal would get a majority of Akali delegates to vote in favor of the Accord in mid-July 1985, and subsequently declare victory in the morcha, Badal and Tohra would be alienated in the process, and Longowal was left in the tough position of having to sell it to the wider Sikh community in Punjab.
 To accelerate the process of normalization, Congress would announce that both legislative assembly and parliamentary elections would be held in late September; the Longowal Akalis initially opposed the holding of elections until the implementation of the Accord, but eventually decided to participate, and Tohra and Badal would also fall into line to strategically protect their political interests.

-Some of the militants also saw the agreement as little more than a sellout and a last resort for the Akalis to stay in power, and Longowal was assassinated on August 20, 1985. with the reason given as making peace with the son of Indira Gandhi, who had ordered Blue Star, and selling out the Sikh community.
+Some of the militants also saw the agreement as little more than a sellout and a last resort for the Akalis to stay in power, and Longowal was assassinated on August 20, 1985. with the ostensible reason given as making peace with the son of Indira Gandhi, who had ordered Blue Star, and selling out the Sikh community.
+However, Kirpal Singh Dhillon, former DGP of Punjab and Madhya Pradesh, noted that there were "enough grounds" to suspect that the assassination was an inside job.

 Barnala would take over as the leader of the Longowal faction, and to widen their appeal to Sikhs, in their election manifesto, the Longowal Akalis would mildly criticize the Congress and promise amnesty for all Sikhs in detention without serious charges.
-Due to the similar tone of the Longowal Akalis and Congress, with emphasis on the Accord as a solution for center-state tensions, and avoidance confrontational rhetoric, there were continual allegations, "probably well-founded," that a secret understanding had been forged between the two parties, with Congress intentionally fielding weak candidates to bolster the Longowal faction in comparison other Sikh political factions.
+Due to the similar tone of the Longowal Akalis and Congress, with emphasis on the Accord as a solution for center-state tensions, and avoidance confrontational rhetoric, there were continual allegations, "probably well-founded", that a secret understanding had been forged between the two parties, with Congress intentionally fielding weak candidates to bolster the Longowal faction in comparison other Sikh political factions.
 The strategy would succeed, and the Akalis would win the election comfortably, with Rajiv Gandhi being able to cede Punjab to the Longowal Akalis as his position in the national parliament was overwhelming.
 Meanwhile, the United Akali Dal and AISSF's election boycott was successful in areas of Amritsar worst affected by Operation Blue Star and the subsequent Operation Woodrose, where over 100,000 Sikh youth would indiscriminately be killed or disappeared, without any due process, by police in villages throughout Punjab.